dbojan/xmltv-converter/README.md

 You can open sqlite file with [SqliteStudio](https://github.com/pawelsalawa/sqlitestudio)

 You can use sql to filter results:

-( Open .db in SqliteStudio, click on 'Open Sql Editor' icon in toolbar, or press alt+e )
+(Open .db in SqliteStudio, press alt+e, or click on 'Open Sql Editor' icon in toolbar)
 ```
 select * from items where db_channel like '%mov%' --and  (db_start like'2023100720%' or db_start like '2023100720%')
 order by 2,4